Some Great Reward: Live recordings

-On 3 November, 1984, Depeche Mode played a concert at the Hammersmith Odeon, and the performance was recorded and broadcast on BBC Radio 1 and introduced by radio personality Richard Skinner.
+On 3 November 1984, Depeche Mode played a concert at the Hammersmith Odeon, and the performance was recorded and broadcast on BBC Radio 1 and introduced by radio personality Richard Skinner.
+(Note: In June 1981, Depeche Mode had performed on Skinner's evening radio show on BBC Radio 1, performing tracks from their album Speak & Spell before most of the album had even been recorded.)
 Tracks from the broadcast were released on a promotional-only vinyl release (catalogue number CN 4498/S).
 The 30 November 1984 show in Basel, Switzerland, was recorded and released on a promotional record by Warner Brothers Music in the US; radio stations that received a copy of the 30 minute excerpt from the show were allowed to play the record on air only once.
 The concert on 14 December 1984 at Alsterdorfer Sporthalle in Hamburg, West Germany, was recorded and issued as Depeche Mode's first live concert video release titled The World We Live In and Live in Hamburg (1985), which was released in the US, UK and Japan on various formats.

 Subsequent events

 After the non-stop cycle of recording and touring an album that the band had been under since 1981, they decided that, after the tour for Some Great Reward completed, to break the cycle and that 1985 would be focused on releasing a compilation album, for which they recorded another single, "It's Called a Heart".
 Both "Shake the Disease" and "It's Called a Heart" as well as all of the band's previous singles were collected on The Singles 81→85, released in October 1985 in the UK.
 A companion home video, Some Great Videos, was also issued.
 In the US, a slightly different compilation album, titled Catching Up with Depeche Mode, was issued November 1985, in place of The Singles 81→85.

 Some Great Reward was remastered and re-released in 2006.
 Album track "Stories of Old" was performed as part of Depeche Mode's studio sessions in 2008.